 Common Workplace Accidents in Ohio

-Most Workplace Accidents Are Covered by Workers’ Compensation
+Most Ohio Workplace Accidents Are Covered by Workers’ Compensation

 Don’t let anyone tell you that you don’t qualify for workers’ compensation if you’ve been injured in a job-related accident in Northeastern Ohio.
 Workers’ comp is a no-fault insurance program.
 Almost all employers are required to have coverage.
 Almost any injury suffered while you are performing assigned job duties may earn you workers’ comp benefits in Ohio.